shikokuchuo/mirai/README.md

 –

-On the client, requesting the status will show daemons as `NA` as the number was not specified.
+On the client, requesting the status will show daemons as `NA`.
 However network resources may be added and removed as required, and tasks are automatically distributed to all server processes.
 The number of connections will show the actual number of instances connected to the client (2 in the example below).

 ``` r
 daemons(TRUE)